 If you happen to find a font you love from a reputable source that’s free and comes with a commercial-use license, then, by all means, use it.

-Free fonts that come with commercial-use licenses are often hard to read or highly stylized.
-This isn’t great for logos, which need to be simple and easy to read in order to be effective.
+Free fonts that come with commercial-use licenses are often hard to read or highly stylized, what we call scrip fonts (think of cursive or handwritten font style).
+This isn’t great for logos, which needs to be simple and easy to read in order to be effective.

 Sometimes free fonts don’t include numbers, symbols, or uppercase letters.
 In the worst cases, they’re attached to damaging computer viruses.

-The good news is that most fonts are quite affordable to license.
-Don’t be afraid to look around for the style you need.
+The good news is that most fonts are quite affordable to license and there is a large variety of styles available.
+From blackletter classics and vintage fonts to art deco or edgy grunge aesthetic, don’t be afraid to look around for the style you need.

 How Much Will a Commercial License Cost?

-This depends on where you source the font from and on the font you want to purchase a license for.
+This depends on where you source the font from and on the specific typography you want to purchase a license for.
 More popular fonts like Gotham or Helvetica will cost more, while more intricate or newer fonts will be less to buy.